-Figure 6: Goodness of Fit, Baseline Calibration
+Figure 5: Goodness of Fit, Baseline Calibration

 Notes: Panel (a) plots the changes in output in the data $(0.419 \times \text{changes in night light)}$ against changes in output in the model of each North Korean county.
 Panel (b) plots the changes in consumption prices in the data against those in the model at the county-industry level.
 Red lines indicate the linear regression lines.
-Their coefficients are also reported in Table 10.
+Their coefficients are also reported in Table D-3.

-We report the estimates of the "pass-through" coefficients for output and prices in Table 10, and present the relationship between the changes in the model and data graphically in Figure 6.
-We find the "pass-through" coefficient to be 0.167 in the simple OLS regression (Column 1) and 0.189 when we use the county population as weights in the regression.
+We present the relationship between the changes in the model and data graphically in Figure 5 and report the estimates of the "pass-through" coefficients for output and prices more formally in Table D-3.
+We find the "pass-through" coefficient to be 0.178 in the simple OLS regression and 0.206 when we use the county population as weights in the regression.
 Though positive, the null hypothesis that the pass-through coefficient equals one is rejected at the significance level of 0.001.
-Columns 3 and 4 examine the fit of the changes in prices.
-Regressing the change in prices from 2013 to 2019 in the data on the predicted consumption price changes, we find a coefficient of 0.488, with a heteroskedasticity-robust standard error of 0.259 and a standard error of 0.534 when clustered at the industry level.
-With six cities and eleven industries, we are not able to obtain a very precise estimate of the pass-through
+Regressing the change in prices from 2013 to 2019 in the data on the predicted consumption price changes, we find a coefficient of 0.507, with a heteroskedasticity-robust standard error of 0.263 and a standard error of 0.540 when clustered at the industry level.
+With six cities and eleven industries, we are not able to obtain a very precise estimate of the pass-through coefficient.
+The p-value of our null hypothesis is 0.065 and 0.382 under the robust standard error and the standard error clustered at the industry